kayschulz/travel_destination_recommendation/README.md

 ## Future Exploration
 Part of collecting information about the ten random cities is to collect enough information for a true ALS recommender model that I could build in the future.

-I would love to collect more summaries about each destination so that more topics could be generated in the LDA model.
+I want to collect more summaries about each destination so that more topics could be generated in the LDA model.
 As it currently stands, I have two sets of summaries for 213 destinations, which is not a very large sample.
 With more data, I would hope to better fit each city into the topics.

-I would also love to expand this project beyond just European travel.
+I want to expand this project beyond just European travel.